logzio/logz-docs/_source/logzio_collections/_prometheus-sources/python-custom-prometheus.md

   - prometheus
 ---

-{% include page-info/early-access.md type="beta" %}

-This topic includes instructions on how to send custom metrics to Logz.io from your Python application.

-The included example uses the [OpenTelemetry Python SDK](https://github.com/open-telemetry/opentelemetry-python-contrib) and the [OpenTelemetry remote write exporter](https://pypi.org/project/opentelemetry-exporter-prometheus-remote-write/), which are both in alpha/preview.
+This page contains instructions on how to send custom metrics to Logz.io from your Python application.
+This example uses the [OpenTelemetry Python SDK](https://github.com/open-telemetry/opentelemetry-python-contrib) and the [OpenTelemetry remote write exporter](https://pypi.org/project/opentelemetry-exporter-prometheus-remote-write/), which are both in alpha/preview.

 #### Quick start